kotlin-orm/ktorm/docs/source/en/schema-definition.md

 }
 ```

 The class above is a subclass of `SqlType`, it provides JSON data type support via the Jackson framework.
 Now we have `JsonSqlType`, how can we use it to define a column?
-Looking back the `int` function's implementation above, we notice that the `registerColumn` function was called.
+Looking back the `int` function's implementation above, we notice that there is a `registerColumn` function called.
 This function is exactly the entry point provided by Ktorm to support datatype extensions.
 We can also write an extension function like this:

 ```kotlin
 fun <E : Any, C : Any> BaseTable<E>.json(